 It was a cold and overcast day in Boston on October 21, 1797.
 The dismal weather must have been well matched to the anxiety of George Claghorn as he stood on the wharf of Hartt’s Shipyard in the North End of Boston, waiting for high tide.

-Nearby, the newly completed hull of the US Navy frigate Constitution sat on the shipyard’s ways, while Claghorn, who led the construction of the ship, prepared to launch her — again.
+Nearby, the newly completed hull of the U.S. Navy frigate Constitution sat on the shipyard’s ways, while Claghorn, who led the construction of the ship, prepared to launch it — again.

 Constitution had been stuck there for the past month since failing twice to launch on the September spring tide.
 The carefully calculated slope of the ways had settled during the ship’s construction, making them too flat for the ship to slide.
 With another new moon and higher than normal tide on October 21, a third effort at launching the ship would be made with steeper ways having been built up.